Looking for things to do between wine tastings?

 Take a cooking class at the Culinary Institute of America (CIA) at Copia, the brainchild of Julia Child as well as Robert and Margrit Mondavi.
 The food center is home to the first culinary arts museum featuring the 2,000-piece personal cookware collection of Williams-Sonoma’s founder, Chuck Williams.

 Source local, artisanal fare at the Oxbow Public Market and enjoy a "picnic" on the market's front patio.

-Stop by the Napa Valley Welcome Center in downtown Napa for complimentary guidebooks, maps, and dining suggestions from the expert concierge team.
+Stop by the Napa Valley Welcome Center in downtown Napa for complimentary guidebooks, maps, and dining suggestions from the expert team.

 Napa Valley's only escape room, The Grape Escape, gives you the chance to prove just how skilled you are.

 September and October is "crush" season in Napa Valley – the time when vineyard workers pick the grapes and the scent of wine permeates the air.

 Explore di Rosa Center for Contemporary Art, a catalyst for transformative experiences with contemporary art of Northern California.
 The nonprofit art center presents dynamic exhibitions and educational programs for all ages and houses the foremost collection of contemporary Bay Area art in the world. di Rosa features three galleries, a sculpture park, a 35-acre lake, and a wildlife preserve, all located on 217 scenic acres in Napa Valley’s famed Carneros region.

 Stop by HALL Wines in St. Helena, which is known for its world-class sculptures, including a 35-foot Bunny Foo Foo leaping over the vineyard.

 Listen to live music at Blue Note, downtown Napa’s first jazz club located in the historic 19th century Napa Valley Opera House.

 View 27 heroic-sized sculptures along Yountville’s Art Walk, featuring artists across the world.